Delta Commons Group

 Alex Lawson is a financial service and community economic development professional passionate about helping marginalized communities reach their full potential by shifting norms in economic policy, social innovation, and business strategies.
 He is currently the Corporate Project Manager for HOPE (a family of nonprofit community development financial institutions consisting of Hope Enterprise Corporation, Hope Federal Credit Union, and Hope Policy Institute).
 In this role, Alex manages enterprise-wide projects related to affordable housing, healthy food access, small business development, corporate innovation, and disaster recovery.
 Prior to his current role, Alex helped HOPE raise more than $60 million as a member of the Investor Relations team where he played an integral role in developing the company’s blight elimination strategy for the Mississippi Delta and worked extensively with local, regional, and federal funders.
 Before joining HOPE, Alex was the Founding Director of Operations for a middle school in Jackson, MS, a Financial Analyst for a social media technology firm, and a higher education professional at his alma mater, Millsaps College.

 Noel Didla is an immigrant from South India making Jackson, MS home.
-She is a resource generator who has moved 1.25 million dollars to indigenous, black and brown communities across the Gulf South states, NC and Michigan as COVID rapid response, and has also moved over half a million in support of community organizations engaged in environmental justice, economic justice, cultural resistance, food sovereignty, and civic engagement.
-A former professor in the English Department at Jackson State University she currently works within the Jackson City Administration and serves as the co-chair of the Mississippi Food Policy Council.
+She is a resource generator who has moved 5 million dollars in the last three years to indigenous, black and brown communities across the Gulf South states, NC and Michigan as support for self-determination and COVID rapid response.
+A former instructor in the English Department at Jackson State University, she currently works for the City of Jackson and serves as the chair of the Mississippi Food Policy Council.